KSu2/CS214Proj3/README.md

   test5.)
 Send a client message with too many "|" for the type of message being sent

   ### Property 2

+  test6.)
+Make valid moves from both players that ends in "X" winning test7.)
+Make valid moves from both players that ends in "O" winning test8.)
+Make valid moves from both players that ends in a draw

   ### Property 3

+  test9.)
+Send client message from player 1 resigning test10.)
+Send client message from player 2 resigning

   ### Property 4

+  test11.)
+Send client message suggesting a draw from player 1
+             -> Have player 2 reject the draw test12.)
+Send client message suggesting a draw from player 2 -> Have player 1 accept the draw

 ## How to run code